Ingemark/pbxis/README.md

 While connected, these functions are supported:

-`config-agnt`: register a call-center agent with the names of Asterisk queues the agent is interested in.
-This function accepts an optional list of event listener functions.

-`attach-sink`: register lamina channel as an event sink that will receive events.
+`event-channel`: returns a lamina channel over which the client receives the event stream.

 `originate-call`: place a phone call to the supplied phone number and patch it through to agent's extension.